-If we are unable to support demand for our existing or future services, including ensuring that we have adequate capacity to meet increased demand, or we are unable to successfully manage the evolution of our $EDGE^{TM}$ platform, our business could suffer.
+If we are unable to support demand for our existing or future services, including ensuring that we have adequate capacity to meet increased demand, or we are unable to successfully manage the evolution of our EDGETM platform, our business could suffer.

 As the demand for our individualized and off-the-shelf vaccine-based immunotherapy candidates increases with our clinical trial needs, we will need to continue to increase our workflow capacity for sample intake and general process improvements, expand our internal quality assurance program, and apply our EDGETM platform at a larger scale within expected turnaround times.
 We will need additional certified laboratory scientists and technicians and other scientific and technical personnel to process higher volumes of tumor biopsies.
 Portions of our process are not automated and will require additional personnel to scale.
-We will also need to purchase additional equipment, some of which can take several months or more to procure, set up, and validate, and increase our software and computing capacities, or process enhancements will be successfully implemented, or that we will have adequate space in our laboratory facilities to accommodate such required expansion.
+We will also need to purchase additional equipment, some of which can take several months or more to procure, set up, and validate, and increase our software and computing capacity to meet increased volume.
+There is no assurance that any of these increases in scale, expansion of personnel, equipment, software and computing capacities, or process enhancements will be successfully implemented, or that we will have adequate space in our laboratory facilities to accommodate such required expansion.